People

 Maya is a graduate student in the Stem Cell Biology and Regenerative Medicine PhD Program.
 In the Zuchero Lab, she is interested in studying how oligodendrocytes contribute to central nervous system pathology in neurodegenerative diseases.
 Maya first became fascinated with the nervous system during her undergraduate studies in Biology at Pomona College where she studied the role of chondroitin sulfate proteoglycans in Drosophila central nervous system development.
 She subsequently moved back to the Bay Area to work as a research associate in Dr. Ben Barres’s lab at Stanford, where she studied neurotoxic reactive astrocytes.
 Most importantly, Maya’s work in the Barres Lab drew her into the world of glial biology, and she hasn’t looked back.
 Outside of the lab, Maya enjoys running (and does it a lot), growing plants and turning them into salads, eating soft-serve ice cream, and basking in the Bay Area sunshine.

-Khanh Tran || Undergraduate student
+Khanh Tran || Masters student

 Khanh Tran